Rutledge Tower Pre Op Clinic

 Once a patient’s surgical history and physical, signed consent, and lab orders have been completed, they are sent to one of the preoperative areas.
 It greatly facilitates the flow of information through our electronic systems when cases can be posted in OR Manager prior to patient arrival in clinic.
 If a timely electronic entry is not possible, please provide a completed paper posting slip.

-When patients bring records from outside hospitals, please be sure to include a copy of relevant information in the OR chart (i.e. heart caths, ECHOs, PFTs, etc.) or identify if your office has scanned them into the MUSC system.
+At this time when patients bring records from outside hospitals, please be sure to include a copy of relevant information in the OR chart (i.e. heart caths, ECHOs, PFTs, etc.) or identify if your office has scanned them into the MUSC system.
 Anesthesia is particularly interested in studies related to the airway, heart, and lungs.

 Should further treatment be required prior to surgery, the patient’s primary care provider or surgery office will be contacted to arrange that care.
 If post-operative co-management of disease is anticipated, a preoperative consult with that specific service is recommended.